yunkunrao/tendermint.com/content/blog/introducing-basecoin-testnets.md

 It may take some time to sync up.
 You can see the latest height for remote nodes under the `/status` endpoint, for instance at http://merucry-node4.testnets.interblock.io:46657/status.

+## Running a Relay

+If we want to be able to send funds from one chain to the other, we must ensure some process is relaying the necessary information.
+For this, we use the `basecoin relay` command to start a process that listens for outgoing packets from multiple chains and forwards them to their destination.
+For now, the relay is quite simple and only works with two chains, and with one node from each chain.
+So we can use it to relay between the two full nodes we're running locally.
+If you don't run the relay yourself, you will be only be able to send coins across chains if someone else does.

 ## Get Coins

 To send transactions, you need an account and some coins.
 First things first, generate a key.
 We'll generate the key on `hermes`, but you're just as welcome to make keys and request coins on `mercury`.
-Note that the seem key will not work on multiple chains unless you do some manual work moving files across directories ...
+Note that the same key will not work on multiple chains unless you do some manual work moving files across directories ...

 ```
 basecli-hermes keys new mykey